leouhre/Rb_Controller/README.md

 # Rb_Controller

-This project was developed on a Raspberry Pi model 2B running Raspberry Pi OS (VERSION?) using the official 7" touch display.
+This project was developed on a Raspberry Pi model 2B running Raspberry Pi OS (VERSION?).
+The official 7" touch display was used.

-## Prerequisites
+## Installation

 * Install Raspberry Pi OS on SD card
 * Rotate display in settings